Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

 ### Author: Panagiotis Antivasis, Undergraduate Student at [Computer Science Department - University of Crete](https://www.csd.uoc.gr/), November 2021.

 ## Introduction
-The following repository is the source code corresponding to the thesis of **Panagiotis Antivasis**, an undergraduate [Computer Science](https://www.csd.uoc.gr/) student in [University of Crete](https://www.uoc.gr/).
+The following repository is the source code corresponding to the thesis of **Panagiotis Antivasis**, an undergraduate [Computer Science](https://www.csd.uoc.gr/) student at the [University of Crete](https://www.uoc.gr/).

 This code is built upon a speech analysis and synthesis system named [ROBUST FULL-BAND ADAPTIVE SINUSOIDAL ANALYSIS AND SYNTHESIS OF SPEECH, by George P. Kafentzis, Olivier Rosec, Yannis Stylianou](https://www.csd.uoc.gr/~kafentz/Publications/Kafentzis%20G.P.,%20Rosec%20O.,%20and%20Stylianou%20Y.%20Robut%20Adaptive%20Sinusoidal%20Analysis%20and%20Synthesis%20of%20Speech.pdf).
 The system in the so-called **Extended Adaptive Quasi-Harmonic Model (eaQHM)** and this source code implements it into **Python**.
 The code consists mainly of functions that perform speech analysis, synthesis and interpolation and those of utmost significance are **eaQHManalysis** and **eaQHMsynthesis**.